7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 Pro Tips for Maximum Engagement

-Don't leave toys out permanently.
-Put 2-3 away and rotate them weekly.
-This keeps each toy feeling 'new' and exciting.
+Don’t leave toys out permanently.
+Put 2–3 away and rotate weekly.
+This keeps each toy feeling “new” and exciting.

-Let your cat 'catch' the toy, then give a small treat.
-This creates powerful positive associations.
+Let your cat “catch” the toy, then give a small treat.
+This builds positive associations and reduces frustration.

 Stop play before your cat loses interest.
-Always end with a small win—catching the toy, getting a treat.
-This keeps them wanting more.
+Always end with a small win — catching the toy or getting a treat.

 Some cats are morning players, others are night owls.
 Experiment to find your cat’s prime play time.